Tray Headless for Codex

 The Tray MCP server uses OAuth2 (PKCE).
 Sign in once:

 codex mcp login trayYour browser opens to authorize.
-After that, Codex manages tokens automatically — there's no API token to generate, paste, or rotate.
+Select the workspace you want to work in when prompted — that choice binds your session to that workspace, and every build lands there.
+After that, Codex manages tokens automatically — there's no API token to generate, paste, or rotate, and no Workspace ID to enter.

 That's it — the plugin connects to Tray's hosted service over HTTP automatically.
 There's nothing to build or run locally.